nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Whitelists a previously-blacklisted client.

-_Note: a client is considered to be on the whitelist if their client status is **not** "blacklisted"_
+_Note: a client is considered to be on the whitelist if their client status is **not** "blacklisted"._

 Format: `whitelist INDEX cs/NEW_CLIENT_STATUS`